MathFactLab DIY Video-Based Professional Development Guide

 Overview of MathFactLab (2:36)

-MathFactLab is a strategy-based math fact program, helping children to build number sense as they develop a deep understanding of the basic math facts.
+MathFactLab is a strategy-based math fact fluency program designed to help children develop a deep understanding of the basic math facts.

 - The program has two learning modes: Addition/Subtraction & Multiplication/Division.

-- In both learning mode, students work through a series of levels.
+- In both learning modes, students work through a series of levels.

 - Through repeated application of multiple strategies, students develop fluency and (in most cases) automaticity with all the basic math facts.

-- The program was designed by a fifth-grade teacher following the guidance of current research on math fact instruction.
+- The program was designed by a fifth-grade teacher following the guidance of current research on math fact fluency development.

 The Placement Test (2:38)